 The Residency Program at the Bemis Center was started by artists for artists and is a program that truly trusts artists and seeks to support the creative process.
 The Residency Program provides support in the form of time, space and monthly stipends to 36 artists per year.
 Three month residencies allow artists time to reflect, research and take risks.
 Our famously large live/work studios and installation spaces allow artists to do the work they cannot do elsewhere.
 Access to on-site facilities and a monthly stipend allow each artist to concentrate fully on their creative process.

 What expectations does the Bemis Center have of the Artists-in-Residence?

 Bemis Center Fellows are invited to present a 20-minute presentation or performance of their current work.
-Artists are also asked to donate a work to the Bemis Center that reflects the significance of their residency.

 The residency program is designed to be flexible to reflect the unique processes and preferences of individual artists.
 Opportunities for artists interested in additional public engagement, open studios and lectures are available, but these interactions are not expected.

 What if I cannot stay for the full three months?

 We like to schedule residencies between two and four months.
 We seek to accommodate the schedule of the artists selected by our jury to the best of our ability.
 Artists are asked to be transparent about the time they can commit, as stipends are pro-rated and the demand for studios is high.

 How are artists selected for the Residency Program?